AleksaZatezalo/apigateway-ssrf/README.md

-# Apigateway SSRF
+# Apigateway SSRF For Directus

-Takes advantage of a the API gateway hosted by OffSec for the WEB300 Course.
-Exploits an SSRF in order to obtain RCE.
+This repo exploits the API gateway for Directus in order to obtain RCE.